 My son came up with this idea as a little kid when we would drive to Orlando every month to visit my parents.
 I’m glad someone actually created some.
 These mini fridges are great for keeping food cold while on trips.
 Depending on how far you have to go and how many people you have with you, there are several options to choose from.

 One of the most important road trip essentials is your cooler.
-The beauty of a road trip is that you don’t have to waste precious vacation time trying to find places to eat, wasting money, or eating a lot of junk that will leave you sluggish.
+The beauty of a road trip is that you don’t have to waste precious vacation time trying to find places to eat, throwing away money, or eating a lot of junk that will leave you sluggish.
 Since you are traveling in your own vehicle, you can load up a cooler with food.
 I recommend getting a large cooler with wheels.
 The wheels will make it easy to bring it from your vehicle to your lodging for the night.
 Trust me, a full cooler gets mighty heavy.

 However, if you are only going on a day trip or will be heading to the beach for a few hours, a smaller insulated cooler will be easy to carry.
 You can pack a few sandwiches, drinks, and some fruit without having to lug your big cooler around.